FMLA Leave Law: In-Depth

 Only certain situations trigger the right to take FMLA leave.
 Employers must grant 12 weeks of FMLA leave, but only if one or more of the following situations occurs:

-- Any "qualifying exigency" arising out of the active duty or imminent active duty in the National Guard or Reserve in support of a contingency operation of the employee's spouse, child or parent.
-(The employee is entitled to 26 weeks of leave in this situation).
+- Any "qualifying exigency" arising out of the active duty or imminent active duty in the National Guard or Reserve in support of a contingency operation of the employee's spouse, child, or parent.
+It's important to note that the employee is entitled to 26 weeks of leave in this situation.

 Employers or employees may opt to substitute paid leave for FMLA leave.
-This will not extend the maximum amount of time for FMLA leave, which remains at 12 weeks, but it does mean that the employee will be paid for those days that are covered by the accrued paid leave.
+This will not extend the maximum amount of time for FMLA leave, which remains at 12 weeks.
+However, it does mean that the employee will be paid for those days that are covered by the accrued paid leave.

 Continuation of Health Benefits

 If covered employers provided group health insurance to an employee before the employee went on FMLA leave, the FMLA requires that the employer continue providing that coverage on the same terms while the employee is on FMLA leave.
 Employees who paid a share of the health insurance prior to FMLA leave must make arrangements to continue paying this share while on leave.